-As you continue to practise Tonglen meditation, make the taking and giving larger.
+As you continue to practise Tonglen, make the taking and giving larger.
 Extend love to everyone.
 Visualize powerful love and compassion.

 Definitely include people you consider to be “enemies”.
 This will train your mind to overcome personal biases.
 An enlightened mind is one with compassion for all.
 So, include your “enemies”.